AdobeDocs/experience-platform.en/help/query-service/use-cases/bot-filtering.md

 The two attributes used to extract data for bot detection are:

-* Marketing Cloud ID (MCID): This provides a universal, persistent ID that identifies your visitors across all Adobe solutions.
+* Experience Cloud Visitor ID (ECID, also known as MCID): This provides a universal, persistent ID that identifies your visitors across all Adobe solutions.
 * Timestamp: This provides the time and date in UTC format when an activity occurred on the website.

+>[!NOTE]
+>
+>The use of `mcid` is still found in references to datasets and is seen in the example below.
+It refers to the Experience CLoud Visitor ID.

 The following SQL statement provides an initial example to identify bot activity.
 The statement assumes that if a visitor performs 50 clicks within one minute, then the user is a bot.